morganthomas/winning-arguments/winning-arguments.md

 Of course, rationality is in competition with other conflicting forces: for example, ignorance.
 Rationality isn't always dominant, and this qualifier should be stated.

+Here's a basic law of rationality, a basic norm of assertion: if you assert a statement, you should (ideally) be able to explain your reasons for believing it, and those reasons should (ideally) be good ones.

 TODO

 ## Reasons